UofS-Pulse-Binfo/tripal_germplasm_importer/README.md

 2000	Winter	ABC	ABC_M	ABC_P	Backcross	Yellow  Yellow  Green Comment Male  Female
 ```
 ## Data Storage
-Germplasm loaded by this module will be stored in chado in talbes: stock, stockprop, and stock_relationship.
+Germplasm loaded by this module will be stored in chado tables: stock, stockprop, and stock_relationship.

 Controlled vocabulary terms required by this module are expected in chado or will be inserted.